 So, here are our tried and tested tips on freezing spinach for smoothies (which you can totally use for kale or any other leafy greens).
 They’ll help you keep them fresh for as long as possible so that you maximise nutrient content and don’t have to throw any away.

 Here are five simple steps to preparing and freezing spinach or kale for your green smoothies…

 - Use a dry paper towel

 - Allow air to circulate around containers

 Let’s look at each of these steps in a little more detail…

 #1.
 Remove any bad leaves

-#2.
-Place a dry paper towel in the bag or container.
+Place a dry paper towel into the bag or container.
 This will absorb extra moisture that can cause spoiling.